eshamir3/Recipe_analzying-/README.md

 # Baseline Model

 Our baseline model was a KNN classifier that used two quantitative columns, 'n_ingredients' and 'n_steps' to predict the category of cooktimes (the 'minute_category').
 The 'minutes category' column is a column of categorical nominal data.
+We used only numerical data for the features of this model, so we had no need to peform any encodings, whether that be ordinal encodings or One Hot Encodings.

-Intitally, the accuracy of our model was 0.70, or 70%.
-This indicates that the accuracy of our model was good, but had room to be improved on.
+Intitally, the accuracy of our model was 0.70, or 70% on the training and test data.
+This indicates that the model was consistent in its accuracy between test and training data, indcating that it was a good model.
+Still, there were ways to optimize the model to make it better.

 # Final Model

 In our final model, we incorporated the following features: n_ingredients, n_steps, calories, sodium, and is_dessert.
 We used a KNeighborsClassifier and were able to achieve an accuracy score of 0.83 on the test set.
 The KNN classifer works by estimating where a given set of features would fit in the space of its training data, and takes the labels of the n neighbors closest to it, and the label that is most frequent in the n neighbors is returned as the predicted label for the data point.

 We first standardized the features `calories` and `sodium`  using StandardScaler, as they are on different scales and could skew the performance of the model.
 Additionally, calories and sodium having a value of 0 has no real world meaning, as it is very unlikely that a recipe would have 0 calories of 0% of the PDV of sodium, so it makes more sense to standardize those columns so that we can determine the relative amounts of sodium and calories of each recipe.
-The features `n_ingredients` and `n_steps` were included as they are, while `is_dessert` was one-hot encoded to account for its categorical nature.
+The features `n_ingredients` and `n_steps` were included as they are, while `is_dessert` was one-hot encoded to account for its categorical nature, as described in step 1.

+`calories` and `sodium` were included becasue we hypothesized that foods with relatively higher sodium would have shorter cook times.
+For example, instant ramen is very widely known to be a cost effective and quick dinner, and it takes only a couple minutes to prepare.
+In general, processed or ultra-processed food contain higher levels of sodium, and many reach for processed or ultra-processed foods as a way of speeding up cook time (so one does not have to make everything from scratch).
+Additionally, we theorized that foods that contained relatively lower calories would take a shorter time to cook.
+For example, a snack takes less time to make than a dinner, adn snacks are usually less calorically dense than a full meal.

 We used GridSearchCV to find the best hyperparameters for the KNeighborsClassifier.
 The hyperparameters we tuned were `n_neighbors`, `weights`, and `metric`.
 The optimized values were: